Quick Answer

 My rule: blot → micro-powder → optional spray

-- Mist setting spray if you need extra lock for the next few hours.
+3. Optional: mist setting spray if you need it to hold for a few more hours.

 Common mistakes that make makeup melt faster